LisaKleinlein/Art-Portfolio/README.md

 # Art-Portfolio
-Drawings and animations made by myself
+Drawings, 3D Models and Animations made by myself